graphql/graphql-http/docs/interfaces/handler.HandlerOptions.md

 • `Optional` **formatError**: [`FormatError`](../modules/handler.md#formaterror)

 Format handled errors to your satisfaction.
-Either GraphQL errors or safe request processing errors are meant by "handleded errors".
+Either GraphQL errors or safe request processing errors are meant by "handled errors".

-If multiple errors have occured, all of them will be mapped using this formatter.
+If multiple errors have occurred, all of them will be mapped using this formatter.

 ___